 Economic and Environmental Benefits

 Most farmers use a combination of CAN and Urea for their nitrogen requirements.
-Table 5 shows the net annual savings and emission reductions from replacing a combination of CAN and Urea with Protected Urea.
+The Table below shows the net annual savings and emission reductions from replacing a combination of CAN and Urea with Protected Urea.

 Scenario 1